samuelrieder/jaswig.github.io/_posts/2016-09-30-transparency-part-1.markdown

 Today we would like to start with: Transparent pricing!

-We want to make all the posts as visually attractive as possible so we would like to present the different costs of the different parts in the following info graphic.
+We want to make all the posts as visually attractive as possible so we would like to present the different costs of the different parts in the following infographic.

 ## Other companies that are pushing the limits